PaulskPt/M5Dial_Timezones_and_beep_cmd_to_M5AtomEcho/README.md

     #define SECRET_NTP_TIMEZONE6 "Australia/Sydney"
     #define SECRET_NTP_TIMEZONE6_CODE "AEST-10AEDT,M10.1.0,M4.1.0/3"

-As you can see, I have the timezones are ordered in offset to UTC, however this is not a must.
+As you can see, I have the timezones ordered in offset to UTC, however this is not a must.

 ```